Liam Manning: Oxford United

 On 11 March 2023, Manning was appointed head coach of League One side Oxford United.
 An impressive start to the following season for the club saw him lead his new club to four wins from five matches, and he was named League One Manager of the Month.
 Manning left the club in November 2023, after 29 games in charge with the club second in League One.

 Bristol City

 On 7 November 2023, Manning, together with his assistant Chris Hogg, departed Oxford United and joined EFL Championship club Bristol City as the head coach, signing a contract until June 2027.
 He was able to guide the club to a sixth place finish and Play-off qualification in the 2024–25 season, but were beaten 6–0 on aggregate by Sheffield United.

 Norwich City

 On 3 June 2025, Manning was appointed head coach of Norwich City, signing a four-year contract through to the summer of 2029.

-He was sacked on 8 November 2025 after a run of 3 draws and no wins from 11 matches, leaving the club 23rd in the league.
+He was dismissed on 8 November 2025 after a run of 3 draws and no wins from 11 matches, leaving the club 23rd in the league.
 His final game was a 1–2 loss at home to Leicester City, where Norwich conceded in stoppage time.
+Under his tenure, Norwich lost every home game.

+Huddersfield Town

+On 20 January 2026, Manning was appointed head coach of League One side Huddersfield Town.
+He took compassionate leave in March 2026, and on 11 May 2026, it was reported that Manning had left the club by mutual consent.